Dagmar Overbye

 The sentence was later commuted to life in prison.

 Overbye was working as a professional child caretaker, caring for babies born outside of marriage, murdering her own charges.
-She strangled them, drowned them or burned them to death in her masonry heater.
-The corpses were either cremated, buried or hidden in the loft.
+She strangled them, drowned them, or burned them to death in her masonry heater.
+The corpses were either cremated, buried, or hidden in the loft.

-Overbye was convicted of nine murders, as there were insufficient proof of the others.
-Her lawyer based the case on Overbye being abused herself as a baby, but that did not impress the judge.
+Overbye was convicted of nine murders as there was insufficient proof of the others.
+Her lawyer based the defense on Overbye being abused herself as a baby, yet that claim did not impress the judge.
 She became one of the three women sentenced to death in Denmark in the 20th century, but she – like the other two – was reprieved.

-She died in prison on 6 May 1929, at age 42.
+She died in prison on 6 May 1929 at the age of 42.
 Notes relating to her case are included in the Politihistorisk Museum (Museum of Police History) in Nørrebro, Copenhagen.

+In popular culture

 The Danish author Karen Søndergaard Koldste wrote a novel called Englemagersken (The Angel Maker) based on her.
 Teatret ved Sorte Hest in Copenhagen has performed a play named Historien om en Mo(r)der (Morder meaning "murderer" and moder meaning "mother") based on her life.

+Premiering at Chicago Horror Film Festival in 2024, Peder Pedersen's feature film Englebørn AKA Lost Angels stars Agnes Born as a troubled young artist whose traumas resurface as she hears the sound of crying babies appearing from nowhere; it turns out she is living in one of the apartments where Dagmar Overbye committed her infanticide.

+Overbye is a character in the 2024 film The Girl with the Needle, directed by Poland-based Swedish director Magnus von Horn, where she is portrayed by Trine Dyrholm as a candy shopkeeper who quietly advertises she can get babies adopted for a fee, but in fact kills them after their mothers drop them off.
+The film premiered at the 2024 Cannes Film Festival.